miklevin/MikeLev.in/_posts/2024-11-02-got-my-llm-to-play-nice-with-web-ui.md

 ## Developers Can Control Browser with LLMs

-I open up today's article with a profoundly optimistic headline.
+I open up today's article with an optimistic headline.
 I recently (like 4:00 AM this morning) dug my way out of a deep, deep developer rabbit hole.
 LLMs should be able to control whatever you want them to be able to control in your web browser, right?
 If you invent some **command-and-control language** that they can ***learn fast*** through prompt-injection, they should be able to look at the DOM of the page and do stuff to it, like adding new items to a list, right?
 Sounds reasonable?
 I know!
 To me too.
 It opens the door to all sorts of AI-assisted apps whose time has come.

 ## Is AI Chat Speed Simulated or Real?